 What is an arteriovenous malformation?
 An arteriovenous malformation (AVM) is an abnormal connection between arteries and veins.
 Blood flows too quickly from the arteries and pushes on the walls of the veins.
 This can damage or weaken the veins and cause them to bulge and get twisted.
-If they burst, blood will leak into surrounding tissue, and may cause a stroke.
+An AVM that has not burst usually causes no symptoms.
+If it bursts, blood will leak into surrounding tissue, and may cause a stroke.

-How is an arteriovenous malformation treated?
+How is an AVM treated?

 When should I contact my caregiver?
-Contact your caregiver if:

 - Your blood pressure is higher than you were told it should be.

 - You have questions or concerns about your condition or care.

 When should I seek immediate care or call 911?

 - You have any of the following signs of a stroke: